medikoo/deferred/README.md

 __However if you want to keep clear visible distinction between promises and other object I encourage you to always use `promise.then` notation.__

 Both callbacks `onsuccess` and `onfail` are optional.
-They will be called only once aand only either `onsuccess` or `onfail` will be called.
+They will be called only once and only either `onsuccess` or `onfail` will be called.

 <a name="concept-promise-chaining" />
 #### Chaining